nicholasburka/Cannons/README.md

 Game Manual - game1

-The name of the game is Cannons.
-(It is based on the "Gunnery" game from the Puzzle Pirates MMORPG).
+The name of the game is Cannon.
+(It is [almost] based on the "Gunnery" game from the Puzzle Pirates MMORPG).

-Cannons is a game in which the player's goal is to fill four cannons, located near the four corners of the board.
-Cannons must be filled with, in order, a bag of gunpowder, then cloth, then a cannonball.
-These components, along with miscellaneous junk parts, are strewn, slowly moving, around the deck.
-When components collide with a surface head on, they "turn" clockwise to the next moveable movable direction from up, down, left, and right.

-The player can control parts by selecting one of four directions with the arrow keys and then clicking on the grid spot they want to place the arrow.
-Whenever a part hits an arrow, its direction becomes that of the arrow until it hits another arrow, the entrance to a cannon, or collides.

-If a player incorrectly fills a cannon, they can wash it out with a bucket of water (another of the parts on the deck) to make the cannon empty.
+Cannons is a game in which the player's goal is to fill the cannon with stuff!
+Just don't let the water in.
+Stuff can get into the cannon's entrance from any direction.
+The more stuff you let in, the bigger the score.
+And do it quick!
+Otherwise your score will decrease.

+Control the stuff by making arrows.
+You can have up to five arrows, which you produce by clicking where you want 'em.
+Hectic fun!
+Control the type of arrow by pushing the arrow keys or WASD before clicking.
+If you want to erase an arrow, hit x and then click.

+Hit q to end the game.

+Whenever stuff gets in the cannon, another random stuff appears at a valid location on the screen!